livia-ai/livia-ai.github.io/src/routes/blog/2022-04-machines-reading-metadata.md

 The big question is, of course: what _does_ make two artworks similar?
 And how do we even get enough of the right data to teach a machine to mimic our understanding of similarity?
 Previous approaches have been looking, for example, at similar colours.
 Or they used artificial intelligence to detect common objects in the artworks.
 But would you necessarily consider two artworks similar just because they both use yellow as their primary color?
 Or because they both depict flowers?

 In LiviaAI, we want to take a different approach.
 Instead of coming up with our own metrics for similarity, or relying on technical properties like color, we want to leverage the existing knowledge that museum curators have accumulated in their collections over many years.
 In order to teach computers how to recognize similar _images_, we first want to understand how curators have been describing them - and search for similarity in these _descriptions_.

+Once we have identified artworks that are described in similar terms, we will use their images to train the algorithm.
+This approach is also called[representation or feature learning](https://en.wikipedia.org/wiki/Feature_learning), because the algorithm learns how the representation of similiarity manifests itself in the images.

 ## Understanding Our Partner Collections